michaeljclark/michaeljclark.github.io/index.md

 ### Histograms

-`rv-sim` and `rv-sys` support the ability to record and print dynamic instruction frequency and dynamic register usage histograms.
+The `rv-sim` and `rv-sys` programs support the ability to record and print histograms.
+Program counter frequency (`--pc-usage-histogram`), dynamic instruction frequency (`--instruction-usage-histogram`) and dynamic register usage (`--register-usage-histogram`) is supported.

 The `rv-bin` program via the `histogram` subcommand has the ability to print static instruction frequency and static register usage.

 _Sample output from `rv-sim` with the `--instruction-usage-histogram` and `--register-usage-histogram` options_